puppeteer/puppeteer/docs/api/puppeteer.pageevents.md

 # PageEvents interface

+Denotes the objects received by callback functions for page events.

+See [PageEvent](./puppeteer.pageevent.md) for more detail on the events and when they are emitted.

-### Signature:
+### Signature

 ```typescript
 export interface PageEvents extends Record<EventType, unknown>
 ```

 **Extends:** Record&lt;[EventType](./puppeteer.eventtype.md), unknown&gt;

-Denotes the objects received by callback functions for page events.

-See [PageEvent](./puppeteer.pageevent.md) for more detail on the events and when they are emitted.

 ## Properties